Author of The Blackout Book and the online course Bloom Where You’re Planted

 Here are some specifics to help you begin planning.

 Know how to use your firearm.
 Whatever your choice of weapon, practice, practice, practice.
 A weapon you don’t know how to use is more dangerous than having no weapon at all.
 You have to spend time at the range.
 It’s a must.
 During a stressful, frightening situation, you will be relying on muscle memory, so make sure the muscles are well trained.
 I’m not a firearms instructor, so I can’t recommend “the best gun” for preppers.
-The guns I chose for my rural property aren’t necessarily the same ones I’d choose if I lived in Suburbia.
+The guns I chose for my rural property aren’t necessarily the same ones I chose when I lived in Suburbia.
 Every situation is different, and your firearm choice should reflect that.
 (Here’s some advice from someone who knows a lot more about weapons than I do to help you with that decision.)

 Make sure your children are familiar with the rules of gun safety.
 Of course, it should go without saying that you will have pre-emptively taught your children the rules of gun safety so that no horrifying accidents occur.
 In fact, it’s my fervent hope that any child old enough to do so has been taught to safely and effectively use a firearm themselves.
 Knowledge is safety.